-Food Processor, Mini-food Processor, Blender: The food processor slices, grinds, dices, chops and shreds.
+Food Processor, Mini-food Processor, Blender: A food processor is a home cooking jack-of-all-trades.
+It can slice, grind, dice, chop and shred anything in your fridge.
 “You can chop vegetables in the food processor by using the pulse button — although you have to be careful they don’t turn to mush,” says Mills.
 You can also turn your blender into a chopping device.
 Half-fill the blender with water.
 Cut the vegetables into roughly 2-inch pieces, add them to the blender and pulse until they are the size you want.
 Then drain the contents of the blender through a strainer, she adds.

-Microwave: A microwave is invaluable for defrosting meat and reheating leftovers.
+Microwave: A microwave is invaluable tool for for defrosting meat and reheating leftovers.
 It also bakes a potato in about seven minutes.

-Knives: You need a good set of sharp knives for any preparation or cooking situation.
+Knives: You need a good set of sharp knives for any preparation or home cooking situation.

 Still hungry?
 Diet Detective has more healthy home cooking tips right here.